JonPSmith/EfSchemaCompare/Readme.md

 The `CompareSqlSql` ctor has two optional parameters:

 1. **showMismatchedIndexsAsErrors** (default true).
-Normally differences in indexes will show as errors but EF is rather *heavy handed* at adding non-clustered indexes and you may not want a mismatch to show as errors.
+Normally differences in indexes will show as errors but EF is rather heavy handed at adding non-clustered indexes, i.e. adds them on every foreign key.
+You may therefore not add all the indexes EF does and therefore don't want an index mismatch to show as an errors.
 Setting this to false means they show up as warnings.
 2. **SQLTableNamesToIgnore** (default "__MigrationHistory,SchemaVersions").
 These are the tables that it won't complain about if the database referred to in the second parameter hasn't got them.